Patient Events

 • Other

-1. After selecting respective action, add notes and click on Add Action Button at the right.
-The action will be saved in the Action List as following:
+After selecting the respective action, please add your notes and click the Add Action button on the right.
+The action will be saved in the Action List as follows:

-1. You can view the action along with the date it has been added.
+• You can view the action and the date it was added.

-2. To close an AE, click on the Close AE button, it opens a dialog as follows:
+• To close an AE, click the Close AE button.
+This opens the following dialog:

-1. After viewing the AE details, to cancel closing an AE click on the Cancel Button, to proceed, click Close AE button.
+• After reviewing the AE details, click the Cancel button to cancel the closing of an AE.
+If you would like to proceed, click the Close AE button.

-2. You will see Closure note for the Adverse Event.
+• You will be able to view the Closure note for the Adverse Event.

 1. Once the Adverse Event is closed, the status becomes Closed represented with Green color.